postgres-ai/docs/docs/database-lab/config-reference.md

    - `backupName` (string, required) - defines the backup name to restore
 - `customTool` (key-value, optional) - defines configuration options for custom restoring tool:
    - `command` (string, required) - defines the command to restore data using a custom tool
-   - `restore_command` (string, optional) - defines the PostgreSQL [`restore_command`](https://postgresqlco.nf/en/doc/param/restore_command/) configuration option to refresh data; Database Lab Engine automatically propagates the specified value to the proper location, depending on the version of PostgreSQL: in versions 11 and older, it is to be stored in `recovery.conf`, while in 12 and newer, it is a part of the main file, `postgresql.conf`
+   - `restore_command` (string, optional) - defines the PostgreSQL [`restore_command`](https://postgresqlco.nf/en/doc/param/restore_command/) configuration option to keep the data up to date; Database Lab Engine automatically propagates the specified value to the proper location, depending on the version of PostgreSQL: in versions 11 and older, it is to be stored in `recovery.conf`, while in 12 and newer, it is a part of the main file, `postgresql.conf`

 ### Job `physicalSnapshot`
 Prepares a snapshot for physical restored PostgreSQL database.